anmolmansingh/NeRFForAll/README.md

 For this purpose, we provide you dataloader utilities to run.

 Instructions:
-1. Download the data from the drive link: https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a
+1. Download the data from the drive link: https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a (for lego); https://vision.middlebury.edu/mview/data/data/dino.zip (for dino) and arrange into appropriate folders
 2. Run the following:
 ```
 python dataloaders/lego_dataloader.py --train_img_dir="path/to/train/image/dir" --train_param_dir="path/to/transforms/train.json" --test_img_dir="path/to/test/image/dir" --test_param_dir="path/to/transforms/train.json" --final_dir= "dir/to/store/file.npz"